Costco's Black Friday deals: Some now, some later

-Costco has amazing deals on electronics, particularly around Black Friday and the end of November, and this year is no different.
+Costco has amazing deals on electronics and TVs, especially around Black Friday and Cyber Monday, and this year is no different.
 If you're a Costco member, you can save big on a Chromebook or Dell Inspiron, and that's just scratching the surface of the huge catalog of holiday savings during the Costco sale.
-Some Black Friday discounts are available right now, and some, including an Xbox One S console bundle and a Fitbit Versa 2, are coming later in the month.
-But they're all worth checking out -- and if you don't already have a membership, you can sign up here.
+Some Black Friday discounts are available right now, and some, including an Xbox One S console bundle and a Fitbit Versa 2, are coming in the next week or so.
+But they're all worth checking out -- and if you don't already have a Costco membership, you can sign up here.

 Don't have time to pore through that big catalog yourself or to head over to your local Costco to check out the in-store deals?
 No problem, we did it for you and found a handful of deals we think are worth your time.
 Take a look.